sciZer0/7/v/README.md

 To Bitcoin maximalists

-This is important to keep in mind that by believing that the Bitcoin blockchain will forever be the most successful one in the crypto industry, you deny the ability of our civilization to progress, incl. progress drastically.

-Of course, there is inertia in society and you can console yourself with the Lindy effect.
+Of course, there is inertia in society and you can console yourself with the network effect and Lindy effect.

 But, remember Nokia with one billion customers, history for decades, and the question in Forbes — CAN ANYONE CATCH THE CELL PHONE KING?